See Seville’s best sights from an open-top bus at your own pace.

 Sevirama also includes two walking tours with official guides.

-- Barrio de Santa Cruz: Daily at 16:00 from Torre del Oro.
+- Barrio de Santa Cruz: Daily at 11:30 from Calle Postigo del Carbón, 4.
 This neighborhood was commissioned to confine the Jewish community in 1248 when Ferdinand III reconquered the city, which is why it’s known as Seville’s Jewish Quarter.
 The narrow streets lead to the main city monuments.

-- Barrio de Triana: Daily at 13:00 from Torre del Oro.
+- Barrio de Triana: Daily at 13:00 from Calle Postigo del Carbón, 4.
 Triana is the birthplace of artists, flamenco singers, and potters.
 It’s home to the oldest church in Seville.
 The iron bridge is the oldest preserved one in Spain.
 The Castillo de San Jorge served as the seat of the Spanish Inquisition and sits beside the Callejón de la Inquisición.
 The neighborhood has a seafaring essence.

 What to See & Do